 The goal of marketing is to drive business to increase revenue, right?
 So, comparing your SEO game with your revenue is crucial.
 Tracking revenue is an essential part of every small business, but are you looking at how your SEO affects it?

 The easiest way to measure revenue in the context of SEO is to look at a specific marketing campaign you’ve run.
 What correlation do you see between your SEO campaign and the amount of revenue generated?

-By using some of the SEO tools we’ve mentioned along with whatever platform you use to track revenue such as QuickBooks, can show you just how crucial search engine optimization is for your business.
+Using some of the SEO monitoring tools we’ve mentioned along with whatever platform you use to track revenue such as QuickBooks, can show you just how crucial search engine optimization is for your business.